lipe-dev/lipe-dev.github.io/src/routes/projects/details/empreguei.com.br/+page.md

 images: ['/images/projects/empreguei.com.br/screen-0.webp', '/images/projects/empreguei.com.br/screen-1.webp']
 ---

-# About the project
+# Unveiling Empreguei.com.br: Navigating the Realm of Job Matching

-Empreguei.com.br was a company that provided job matching features for employers and employees.

-Candidates could download the mobile APP and apply to jobs in a Tinder-like interface, by quickly swiping left or right.

-Companies would access their own app for posting jobs or do it via the web-app.

-# Challenges
+## Table of Contents

+## Introduction

+Step into the world of Empreguei.com.br, a pioneering platform offering a revolutionary approach to job matching, bridging the chasm between employers and job seekers.
+The platform harnessed a mobile app resembling the seamless swiping mechanism of Tinder, creating an efficient and engaging mode for candidates to explore potential opportunities.

+Companies had the option to either post jobs through their dedicated app or utilize the web application.
+This innovative endeavor presented various challenges and valuable insights that have shaped my trajectory since.

+## Overcoming Hurdles

-The biggest challenge, by far, was developing the matching algorithm, which took into consideration candidates and jobs' locations, salary ranges, requirements, and other variables.
-This algorithm was constantly improved upon as more users joined, in order to keep up with the new data set.
+The centerpiece challenge was the development of a robust matching algorithm, an endeavor that involved meticulous consideration of candidates' and jobs' geographical locations, salary ranges, requisites, and a gamut of variables.
+The algorithm's sophistication evolved in tandem with user growth, adapting to the influx of new data for optimal performance.

-It wasn't a simple matter of filtering them based on values, we developed a machine learning model that would rank all candidates possible matches based on those features.

-Another big challenge was coordinating real time communication between the 3 different apps, specially after the match occurred when a chat would open up.

-The chat was very feature rich, employers could employ automated interviews, with a pre set of questions that took many forms, including: questions where you answer by recording a voice clip or video, multiple choice questions that the candidate could answer from within the chat interface, free text questions, and more.
-However, the chat was also a regular real-time chat, in case employers found that to be more useful depending on the candidate.

-# Learnings

-This project was my first contact with many of the technologies I still work with today, including: React, Python, Django, Material Design, and Firebase.

-Aside from learning and getting proficient in all of that, I also learned a lot about the business side of things, as I was the only developer in the company for a long time, and had to work closely with the CEO and CTO to make sure we were on the right track.

-This was also the first time I worked with a machine learning model, and I learned a lot about how to train and improve it over time.
-I also learned a lot about continuous integration and deployment, as we had a very robust CI/CD pipeline that would deploy to production multiple times a day.

-Sadly, the biggest teaching of all was that sometimes, even if you have a great product, a great team, and a great idea, and the best of intentions (finding jobs for people who need it) things don't work out.
-The company was shut down after a few years of operation.

-# Final Thoughts

-This was a great project to work on, and I am very proud of what we accomplished.
-I learned a lot and I am very grateful for the opportunity.

-I wish the best of luck to my former colleagues and I hope we can work together again in the future!
+The intricacy extended beyond mere filtering, prompting the creation of a machine learning model.
+This model dynamically ranked potential matches based on an array of features, laying the foundation for precise job-candidate pairings.

+Additionally, orchestrating real-time communication across three distinct apps posed another major hurdle.
+Notably, after successful matches, a dynamic chat interface was activated, with an array of features that ranged from automated interviews with voice and video responses to real-time text chats, adapting to the varied needs of employers and candidates.

+## Illuminating Insights

+This project marked my inaugural encounter with several technologies that continue to underpin my work today: React, Python, Django, Material Design, and Firebase.
+Beyond technical proficiency, it served as an arena for delving into the realms of business operations.
+As the sole developer, I collaborated closely with the CEO and CTO, fostering an intricate understanding of aligning tech solutions with overarching business goals.

+The project also etched my introduction to machine learning models, unraveling the intricacies of training and continual enhancement.
+Equally, the journey encompassed a deep dive into continuous integration and deployment, with a robust pipeline delivering frequent production updates.

+Yet, the venture also illuminated the poignant reality that even with a stellar product, an exceptional team, and an altruistic mission, challenges can arise.
+Empreguei.com.br ultimately succumbed after a commendable operational span, instilling a humbling reminder of the unpredictable nature of business ventures.

+## Reflections

+Undoubtedly, this endeavor remains a source of immense pride.
+It marked an arena of learning, transformation, and personal growth.
+The experience stands as a testament to the amalgamation of technology, business acumen, and unwavering dedication.
+As Empreguei.com.br takes its place in history, I extend my best wishes to former colleagues, with hope for future collaborations.

+The journey was nothing short of profound, shaping not just my skills, but my outlook on the intricate dance of technology, entrepreneurship, and human dynamics.
+I remain deeply grateful for the privilege of having played a pivotal role in this remarkable journey.